 First, he’ll take time during the inspection to explain what he’s seeing and why it matters – and to answer your questions.
 Then, when your inspection is complete, you’ll be given a copy of the checklist he used as he went through the house.
 But communication won’t stop there.

 Back at the office, Michael will review his notes and his photographs and personally write a detailed report outlining the problems he found, what they mean to you, and what he believes you need to do to protect your health, safety, and/or finances.
 That same evening your report, along with photographs, will be posted to his website.
-You’ll of course be provided with the URL.
+You’ll, of course, be provided with the URL.
 In the morning a hard copy of the reports and the photographs will be mailed to you and your attorney, in order to save you a trip out to buy expensive printer ink.

 Do you have questions?

 When you have questions or are ready to schedule for your home inspection,

 Please touch to call (973) 812-5100 A trained staff member will be pleased to answer your questions or schedule your inspection 8 AM to 8 PM Business Days and 8 AM to 5 PM Other Days.

 A Warning: The unhappy truth about New Jersey Home Inspectors: